mathiasverraes/15yearsddd/manuscript/anita-kvamme/essay.md

-# Domain Driven Design as Usability for Coders
+# Domain Driven Design as Usability for Coders (by Anita Kvamme)

 ## My Way into Modelling
 Having a usability background, I learned years ago about a model which stated that if you are able to communicate the functionality by using a design model which reflects the user´s mental model, you are more likely to get a system with a high degree of usability.
 This model is probably best known from Don Norman famous book The Design of Everyday Things published back in 1988.